AUGSpeed/F4EE-Media-Release/README.md

 * **Final Step**:
 Now, hit 'Save' in the bottom left.

+For a final (Optional) Tweak to make your Flashlight plain white, click on the small file folder button to the left of the 'Active' Counter above the left pane.
+Select 'Open INIs Folder', and open your Fallout4Custom.ini file.
+Add:

+`[Pipboy]
+bPipboyEffectColorOnLight=0`

 ### Step 5:

 After creating your character, you should configure the MCM menus found at the top of your pause menu.
 Follow these steps and you will be good!